 While prescription hormone treatments are an option, there are also things you can do at home, like using a lubricant or vaginal moisturizer during sex (DePree is a fan of Replens Silky Smooth, $15).
 "Whenever you reduce friction, you may also reduce pain," she says.
 There is also a number of all-natural lubes on the market, like Province Apothecary Sex Oil ($28) and Coco La Vie ($48).

 If You Have Pelvic Floor Dysfunction…

 Involuntary spasming of the pelvic floor can be a sign of a sexual health condition like Vaginismus.
 According to Sherry Ross, MD, OB/GYN, and author of She-ology, "Vaginismus is a condition where the muscles of the vagina contract involuntarily, tighten, or spasm, causing vaginal pain, sexual discomfort, burning, and penetration problems."
-(You can read way more about the condition here.)

 Both physical and emotional factors can cause pelvic floor dysfunction, so working with a skilled pelvic floor physical therapist, as well as a mental health therapist, can be super helpful.